sapir-mardan/CellularAutomataFireModel/README.md

 (In terminal; launch python -> import simulation -> type help(simulation.run_simulation)).

 * Run multiple simulations run_simulations.py.
-Because of a long execution time, the results were added in folder results as full_simulations_results.csv.
+An example of the results were added in folder results as full_simulations_results.csv.

 * Run visualisation for a simulation with visualise_simulation.ipynb.